ashishk1331/Sakura-Astro/src/pages/posts/go-over-rust.md

 On the other hand, Go simply relies on old C-style pointers to get the structure up.
 Although the `methods` for the `TreeNode` struct don't provide excellent visual segregation like the `impl` block, they help in keeping the implementation minimal in terms of lexemes.

+You can imagine how deep the rabbit hole goes for Rust programmers when tackling graph algorithms.

 ---

+## Conclusion

 Now, one could easily point out the greater memory safety provided by Rust over Go and tell me a thousand ways in which Rust supersedes Go.
 I admit them all.
 However, Rust fails to provide a _simpler DX, simpler concepts, and sacrifices code readability and legibility._

+Rust has been taking the web development world by storm, especially for frontend tooling.
+Still, I’m sticking with Go—I just hope I’m not missing out on anything!

 For me, these factors ensure that your code will remain future-proof in terms of human beings.
 But if AI takes over, I don't know. ;)